+Vision Statement

-Vision Statement: Promote employer-driven talent solutions that integrate education, workforce and economic development resources across systems to provide businesses, individuals and communities with the opportunity to prosper and contribute to growing the state's economy.
+Promote employer-driven talent solutions that integrate education, workforce and economic development resources across systems to provide businesses, individuals and communities with the opportunity to prosper and contribute to growing the state's economy.

-Principles:
+Principles

 - Demand Driven Orientation Through a sector strategy framework, the state should support the systemic assessment of business needs for talent across local, regional and state levels and ensure that strong partnerships with business drive decision-making across the talent pipeline. - Strong Partnerships with Business at All Levels Strong partnerships with business should focus on equipping employers with the support and tools they need to define in-demand skills and articulate those needs to education and training providers.
 Strong partnerships at the regional and local level should be recognized and inform the development of high-quality partnerships across the state. - Career Pathways to Jobs of Today and Tomorrow Partnerships with business should drive the development of career pathways that meet employers' skills needs today, while offering individuals clear opportunities to build and upgrade their skills and advance their career over time.
 Those pathways should be integrated within the P-20 system, including adult education, to help students and young adults identify career pathway options and offer flexibility to build upon their skills to meet the evolving needs of the global economy. - Cross-agency Collaboration and Alignment Developing career pathways and stackable credentials will demand collaboration and alignment across agencies that contribute to Illinois' overall talent pipeline.
 There should be a focus on improving the strategic connections across all components and levels of the education and workforce systems to ensure no "dead ends" exist. - Integrated Service Delivery Enhanced collaboration and alignment across state agencies at a strategic level should lead to better service delivery integration.
 Multiple state agencies and partners are positioned to support the success of individuals and businesses.
-Technology and integrated data systems can help illustrate those interrelationships and position the system to collaborate across agencies to deliver the right services at the right time. - Access and Opportunity for all Populations Coordinated and comprehensive services can help targeted populations (see Chapter 2) prepare for and advance along a career pathway.
-Connecting individuals with relevant supports, such as transportation, child care and transition services enables the systems to be responsive to the needs of individuals' workforce readiness. - Clear Metrics for Progress and Success The Unified Plan should include metrics for assessing progress and success.
-As the talent pipeline serves two customers businesses and individuals those metrics should reflect the strategic priorities of the state that relate to building a globally competitive workforce.

-Focus on Continuous Improvement and Innovation - The system should establish mechanisms for continual assessment of systems performance and opportunities for improvement, as well as for encouraging innovation and disseminating best practices.
+Technology and integrated data systems can help illustrate those interrelationships and position the system to collaborate across agencies to deliver the right services at the right time. - Access and Opportunity For All Populations Coordinated and comprehensive services can help targeted populations (see Chapter 2) prepare for and advance along a career pathway.
+Connecting individuals with relevant supports, such as transportation, child care and transition services enables the systems to be responsive to the needs of individuals' workforce readiness. - Clear Metrics for Progress and Success The Unified State Plan should include metrics for assessing progress and success.
+As the talent pipeline serves two customers businesses and individuals - those metrics should reflect the strategic priorities of the state that relate to building a globally competitive workforce.
+Illinois will develop metrics or examine existing framework metrics that define successful career pathway programs (i.e., Alliance for Quality Career Pathways (AQCP)). - Focus on Continuous Improvement and Innovation The system should establish mechanisms for continual assessment of system performance and opportunities for improvement, as well as for encouraging innovation and disseminating best practices.
 This includes the continued enhancement of non-traditional methods for delivering education and training.
 Additionally, the growing role of entrepreneurship and its contributions to employment and economic growth will be an outcome of continuous improvement and innovation.